dskinnion/Gov1347_Blog/posts/3_Blog_Post_Poll.md

 ```
 Republican_Lean_2020 = C * Republican_Lean_2012 + D * Republican_Lean_2016
 ```
-where A, B, C, and D were calculated minimizing the MSE.
+where A, B, C, and D are calculated minimizing the MSE.
 A positive Democratic/Republican lean indicates that the state votes more Democratic/Republican than the nation.
 A negative lean means the opposite.

 #### How Can We Find A Weighted Average for State Polls?